jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 ## Credits

 ### 3rd party code used
 * The code for the GitHub API fetching was borrowed from the Code Institute Bootstrap Resume Part 2 Walkthrough.
-The original can be found [here](#https://github.com/Code-Institute-Solutions/InteractiveFrontendDevelopment-Resume/tree/master/02-TheGitHubAPI/08-api_throttling)
+The original can be found [here](#https://github.com/Code-Institute-Solutions/InteractiveFrontendDevelopment-Resume/tree/master/02-TheGitHubAPI/08-api_throttling).
+* The main background for the site was taken from the [Canva](#) templates list.

 ### Tutorials used
 * Episodes 52 and 53 of Django World's tutorials were incredibly helpful for demonstrating how to create user profiles that are automatically created upon registration (using signals), as well as how to redirect users to complete their profiles after first authentication.
 The series can be found [here](#https://www.youtube.com/playlist?list=PLKnjLEpehhFnb210PantMg9sdQNrygxUL)
-* This [video](#<https://www.youtube.com/watch?v=_eWLaL2g1bo)> by Django Lessons helped me to build my own context processor to make user profile data accessible to all my other apps' views/templates.
+* This [video](#https://www.youtube.com/watch?v=_eWLaL2g1bo) by Django Lessons helped me to build my own context processor to make user profile data accessible to all my other apps' views/templates.

 ### 3rd party Python libraries/modules